jnrl12098/Grocery_List_Generator/README.txt

 20230216
-GUI Version 0.03
+GUI Version 0.04
+* added a list for custom recipes
+	* this will also store any recipe the user chooses in a future search function
+* for now, the purpose of the mode variable is to prevent unnecessarily refreshing the listbox if the mode is the same
+* for now, the lists are independent of each other, but these relationships are kept in mind:
+	* ideally, the grocery list should automatically change if changes to the inventory list affect it
+	* if a recipe is added to the grocery list, the ingredients are first filtered
+		* i.e. if the ingredient is present in the inventory list, it will not be added to the grocery list
+* boilerplate for the switchToNthList function could allow for easier implementation of future lists
+	* e.g. "must-haves" list
+* design choice: it is the user's responsibility to reflect changes in the inventory list to the grocery list if, for example, a recipe was introduced to the grocery list, the ingredients are first filtered by checking with the inventory list before going to the grocery list;
+        but if the inventory list has changed afterwards e.g. an ingredient was removed, this ingredient which was initially filtered off from the recipe will not be automatically added to the grocery list;
+        this is the user's responsibility now
+		likewise, if an item was added to the inventory list, this item is not automatically removed from the grocery list GUI Version 0.03
 * implemented use of multiple lists (2 for now) that share one listbox
 * when switching between lists: